 In one review, a consumer mentioned that it would best to let the battery cool down first before recharging as this will also extend its life – he was recommending users not don’t charge it immediately and let it sit for a few hours before plugging on a charger.

-Makita gives this a full 3 year warranty on the tool itself but only 1 year warranty on the charger and battery.
-I was hoping that they’d also give 3 years on the whole thing – this would certainly boost the ratings of this product.
+Makita gives this a full 3-year warranty on the tool itself but only a year warranty on the charger and battery.
+I was hoping that they’d also provide three years on the whole thing – this would certainly boost the ratings of this product.

-A majority of online reviews confirmed this – it is works great on tiled, wooden, and all sorts of bare floors, capable of picking up large and small debris that will fit through the crevice and floor tool without any difficulty whatsoever.
+A majority of online reviews confirmed this – it works excellent on tiled, wooden, and all sorts of bare floors, capable of picking up large and small debris that will fit through the crevice and floor tool without any difficulty whatsoever.

-If you watch the video below, you’ll see it has enough power to pick up fine to medium sized debris that’ll fit through the nozzle, you can even use this to clean up the messes made by other power tools.
+If you watch the video below, you’ll see it has enough power to pick up fine to medium-sized debris that’ll fit through the nozzle, and you can even use this to clean up the messes made by other power tools.

-Under the head of the floor attachment, it has four wheels and and squeegee that helps this move smoothly on floors while minimizing the chances of scratching it.
+Under the head of the floor attachment, it has four wheels and a squeegee that helps this move smoothly on floors while minimizing the chances of scratching it.

-This will work reasonably well on low pile carpeting however it won’t pick everything up like it does on hard floors but if you have thicker carpets at home you may want to consider getting something more powerful with a longer battery life or something equipped rolling brush that will help in digging out dirt in more plush carpeting.
+This vacuum will work reasonably well on low pile carpeting; however, it won’t pick everything up as it does on hard floors.
+Still, if you have thicker carpets at home, you may want to consider getting something more powerful with a longer battery life or something equipped rolling brush that will help in digging out dirt in more plush carpeting.

 Since it’ll only run for about 10 – 15 minutes, don’t get this if you have wall to wall carpeting.

-But for rugs, it does a good job because it isn’t too strong that rugs stick on it but still strong enough to pick up dirt scattered on it.
+But for rugs, it does an excellent job because it isn’t too strong that mats stick on it but still strong enough to pick up dirt scattered on it.

-It doesn’t have a pet hair attachment that’ll pull pet hair from sofas and / or chairs but I still noticed a lot of happy pet owners who were among satisfied customers because they were able to clean up not only pet hair but also bird droppings, feathers, poop scattered around the tray and on bare floor!
+It doesn’t have a pet hair attachment that’ll pull pet hair from sofas or chairs, but I still noticed a lot of happy pet owners.
+They were among satisfied customers because they were able to clean up not only pet hair but also bird droppings, feathers, poop scattered around the tray, and on bare floors!